Dissipative Emergence of Inflation from Quasi-Cyclic Universe: Analysis of cyclic solutions with oscillation average

 In the following, we assume that the scalar field oscillates around the minimum and that it is a good approximation to take the oscillation average.
 This is a better approximation for a smaller $\phi_0$ and a smaller $\phi_\text{amp}/\phi_0$.
-We do coarse graining and consider the effective fluid having the equation-of-state parameter $w_\text{avg} = \langle w \rangle_\text{osc}$ where the subscript osc means the oscillation average.
-Thereafter, we consider relatively slow dynamics of the scale factor.
-Note that, in reality, when the field amplitude becomes sufficiently large for a given $\phi_0$, the curvature dilutes sufficiently, $H$ becomes non-negligible, and inflation happens.
-Once (long-lasting) inflation happens, the assumption of the oscillation average is completely broken.
+We do coarse-graining and consider the effective fluid having the equation-of-state parameter $w_\text{avg} = \langle w \rangle_\text{osc}$ where the subscript osc means the oscillation average.
+Thereafter, we consider the relatively slow dynamics of the scale factor.
+Note that, in reality, when the field amplitude becomes sufficiently large for a given $\phi_0$, the curvature dilutes sufficiently, $H$ becomes non-negligible, and inflation occurs.
+Once (long-lasting) inflation occurs, the assumption of the oscillation average is completely broken.

 Using the technique of Refs.~\cite{Karam:2021sno, Tomberg:2021bll}, $w_\text{avg}$ can be written as

 We can invert this to obtain

 $\phi_\text{amp}$ and $w_\text{avg}$ ($-1 < w_\text{avg} \leq 0$) are related as follows: